OLD ST. ANDREW'S PARISH CHURCH

 Say it’s April 12th.
 Have you ever wondered what happened at Old St. Andrew’s that day over its long history, or on any other day of the year, for that matter?
 Maybe it’s only me, but I have.

 After years of digging through every resource about Old St. Andrew’s I could lay my hands on, this project was short, challenging, and fun.
-I was able to put this research to good use another time, and I’ve borrowed liberally from Against All Odds, the church’s history that was published in 2014.
+I was able to put this research to good use another time, and I’ve borrowed liberally from Against All Odds, the church’s history that was published in 2014 and revised and updated in 2024.
 Day by Day also includes much new material I’m excited to share.

 I’ve included a mix of sources that describe almost everything that comprises the rich tapestry of a parish, including vestry minutes and resolutions, annual congregational meeting minutes, annual reports, parochial reports, letters written by rectors, wardens, and parishioners, parish registers, diocesan convention journals, newspaper articles about the church, and even legislation relating to the church.